bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

     non-zero slope, or the steady state has zero slope but the level is not unique, we should use `fctype=fcslope`.

-If the steady state is not solved or if we prefer not to depend on it, we can use `fctype=fcnatural`.
+If the steady state is not solved, or if we prefer not to depend on it, we can use `fctype=fcnatural`.
-The final conditions will be constructed assuming that the last simulation period reflects the first difference of the steady state.
+The final conditions will be constructed assuming that in the last two periods of the simulation the solution grows at the same rate, i.e., it has settled into its balanced growth.
 For a stationary model, the simulation needs to be long enough so that variables do not change anymore.
 In a model where the steady state has non-zero slope, non-stationary variables have to grow at a stable pace by the end of the simulation.